 Populations

-Wait times indicator data dashboards are built using criteria specific to Child and Youth populations (0-19 years), but also contains information for Adult (20-64 years) and older person (65 and over), where this data is reported by services into PRIMHD.
+Wait times indicator dashboards are built using criteria specific to Child and Youth populations (0-19 years), but also contain information for Adult (20-64 years) and older persons (65 and over), where services report this data into PRIMHD.
 Click here to learn more about PRIMHD.

 All KPI Programme indicators provide demographic information by age, gender and ethnicity.